ramgovind12/RAG-Application/README.md

 ## Features

 -   **PGVector Integration:** Seamless integration with PostgreSQL and the PGVector extension for vector storage and similarity search.
--   **Document Ingestion:** Scripts for ingesting and embedding documents into the vector database.
+-   **Document Ingestion:** Ingest and embed documents into the vector database.
 -   **Semantic Search:** Implementation of semantic search using vector embeddings.
--   **LLM Interaction:** Example of integrating retrieved information with an LLM (e.g., OpenAI, Hugging Face models).
+-   **LLM Interaction:** Retrieved information forwarded to LLM.
 -   **Streamlit UI:** User-friendly web interface for querying and displaying results.
--   **Configurable Parameters:** Easily configurable parameters for database connection, embedding models, and LLM settings.
--   **Clear Code Structure:** Well-organized code with clear documentation.

 ## Architecture